-"The Pinpoint system is easier to use, requires very little training and the personal attack alarm devices are more robust"
+"The Pinpoint System is easier to use, requires very little training and the personal attack alarm devices are more robust"

+Apart from the physical installation on the wards and in the gardens, the new Pinpoint System was configured to work on the trust’s network.
 Given that the installation had to take place while the wards were occupied and without interrupting the daily running of the hospital, it needed to be carefully scheduled over quite a significant period of time.

-The solution provided by Pinpoint ensures the system provides effective coverage and works in all weather conditions.”
+The solution provided by Pinpoint ensures the system provides effective coverage and works in all weather conditions.

-Apart from the physical installation on the wards and in the gardens, the new Pinpoint System had to be configured to work on the trust’s network.
-“Integration into our IT network wasn’t easy or straight forward,” explains Perry.
-“Pinpoint made some bespoke modifications to get the system to talk to our IT system as well as to work alongside a different paging solution.
+“Integration into our IT network wasn’t easy or straightforward, Pinpoint made some bespoke modifications to get the system to talk to our IT system as well as to work alongside a different paging solution.

 “Working with Pinpoint has been a positive experience.
-The ward staff are happy to have a reliable alarm system and we, in the technology department, appreciate the personal dedication of the engineers and the very flexible service we receive from Pinpoint.
+The ward staff are happy to have a reliable panic system and we, in the technology department, appreciate the personal dedication of the engineers and the very flexible service we receive from Pinpoint.
 They have taken a lot of time to install, explain and service the system.
 Any queries or maintenance issues are dealt with very quickly and competently.”